The Keyboard Shortcuts I Use When Editing Podcasts. (Adobe Audition)

 Everyone could stand to work a little bit faster, get your job done a little sooner and put a little less effort in while doing it.
 Especially if you get paid by the project or at the end of a contract.
 If this sounds a little too good to be true, well for the most part it is.
 But, if you are editing audio there’s a few things that you can do to help you out and get faster and more efficient.
 Most of which just require experience, and performing the same tasks over and over until they build an impression in your mind.

-Lucky for you when it comes to editing, or using most software, there’s keyboard shortcuts.
-Utilizing those can save you LOADS of time and make you extremely efficient.
-Anytime you can omit reaching for the mouse, it’s going to save you time.
-Let’s go over a few common shortcuts to help you with your editing, now these will all directly apply to Adobe Audition, but they are common among all DAWs and if you just look up these shortcuts in your respective program, you should be able to easily find it.
+Let’s go over a few common shortcuts that I use to help you with your editing, now these will all directly apply to Adobe Audition, but they are common among all DAWs and if you just look up these shortcuts in your respective program, you should be able to easily find it.

 If you fast forward too fast you could get to the point where you can’t quite hear or understand what the person is saying in the audio.
 You really don’t want to get to that point, just keep at about 1.5x - 2x the speed, as to better understand the pacing and the dialogue.

 This shortcut is unassigned when you first boot up Audition, and I use this one every few seconds!
 I have it bound to the X key.
 I would highly recommend assigning this one, as it is a HUGE part of my workflow when editing.

 What this action does is it selects ALL the clips in your timeline (when you are in multitrack view) that are after your playhead.
 What this means is that, if I decide to cut out a word, I don't need to use my mouse to highlight everything after that cut, I can just tap one key and it will select everything after the playhead and I can skootch it in order to properly fade the cut.